rlucas7/code-searcher/README.md

 ```

 The defaults for the last 2 are `'openai'` and `'takelast'`.
+Also supported for `llm-model-name` are: `gemini`, more to be added.

 There are 2 prompts in the `llm_rel_gen.py` module, the default is to use the
 umbrella prompt.